Jacques Gershkovitch: Relocation

-When living conditions deteriorated, Gershkovitch traveled to Chita and obtained permission to visit Vladivostok via Manchuria.
+When living conditions deteriorated, Gershkovitch traveled to China and obtained permission to visit Vladivostok via Manchuria.
 After crossing the border to China in 1921, he remained in Harbin, where he met Lucia, who had also escaped from Russia.
 Together they made their way to Tientsin, where they met and became close friends with composer Aaron Avshalomov.
 When ballerina Anna Pavlova heard that Gershkovitch had escaped from Russia, she offered him a position as assistant conductor with her orchestra, which was touring throughout Asia.
 Following three months of touring, Gershkovitch settled in Tokyo to undertake the newly organized Tokyo Symphony Orchestra under the patronage of Baron Okura, a wealthy nobleman and relative of the Mikado.

 The orchestra's premiere concert took place at the Imperial Hotel auditorium; many concerts followed and were well received until the Great Kantō earthquake of 1923 "disorganized all the business and musical interests of the city".
 Gershkovitch and his wife, guests at Baron Okura's home, endured the earthquake for six days before leaving for Kobe.
 With assistance from Americans, the Norwegian consul, and financial aid from Baron Okura, the couple left for San Francisco, arriving in November 1923.
 Following the advice of San Francisco Symphony conductor Alfred Hertz, Gershkovitch and his wife made their way to Portland, Oregon, in 1924.
 It was here that Gershkovitch was approached by Mary Dodge and two of her students to lead the Portland Junior Symphony (PJS).
 He taught flute and conducted the Ellison-White Conservatory's student orchestra, at the time directed by Jacob Avshalomov, until the PJS duties required his full attention.